 Certain measures in this document do not have any standardized meaning as prescribed by International Financial Reporting Standards (“IFRS”) and, therefore, are considered non-GAAP measures.
 These measures may not be comparable to similar measures presented by other issuers.
 These measures are commonly used in the crude oil and natural gas industry and by PrairieSky to provide potential investors with additional information regarding the Company’s liquidity and its ability to generate funds to conduct its business.
-Non-GAAP measures include operating netback, operating netback per BOE, funds from operations per share basic and diluted, cash administrative expenses and cash administrative expenses per BOE.
+Non-GAAP measures include operating netback per BOE, payout ratio and cash administrative expenses per BOE.
 Management’s use of these measures is discussed further below.
 Further information can be found in the Non-GAAP Measures section of PrairieSky’s MD&A.

-“Cash Administrative Expenses” represents administrative expenses excluding the volatility and fluctuations in share-based compensation expense that was not settled in cash in the current period.
-Cash administrative expenses are calculated as total administrative expenses, adjusting for share-based compensation expense (recovery) in the period, plus any actual cash payments made under plans as described in further detail in PrairieSky’s MD&A. Management believes cash administrative expenses are a common benchmark used by investors when comparing companies to evaluate operating performance.
+“Cash Administrative Expenses” represents administrative expenses excluding the volatility and fluctuations in share-based compensation expense for RSUs, PSUs, ODSUs and DSUs and stock options that were not settled in cash in the current period.
+Cash administrative expenses are calculated as total administrative expenses, adjusting for share-based compensation expense (recovery) in the period, plus any actual cash payments made under the RSU, PSU, ODSU or DSU plans.
+Management believes cash administrative expenses are a common benchmark used by investors when comparing companies to evaluate operating performance.